 When I cook a tri-tip in my Yoder stick burner, the entire cooking process is done with kiln-dried oak.
 In Texas, most stick burner cooks use post oak which a type of white oak.
 These smokers burn split logs 16" - 20" in length and they are easy to obtain.
 Other varieties of logs are available, but they are more expensive so oak is the most popular.

 Other types of smokers are going to use chunks of wood rather than logs.
 I use chunks in my Kamado Joe.
-I can readily find chunks of oak, hickory, pecan, mesquite, apple and cherry.
+Chunks of oak, hickory, pecan, mesquite, apple and cherry can be readily found.
 I recommend using wood chunks instead of wood chips.
 Chips burn much faster and have to be soaked for 30 minutes before using.

 Assuming that you are not using a stick burner, which wood is best for smoking a tri-tip?
 The answer is, it depends on the intensity of flavor that you are looking for.